danielpmorton/pyastrobee/readme.md

 ## Status
 ### TODOs:
+- [ ] Start with a simple trajectory and motion with the astrobee in pybullet
+  - [ ] Then see if we can use the RPBI to plan the path in ROS, then communicate the constraint info back to pybullet
+- [ ] Add threading once commands get too complicated
 - [ ] Test out soft contact forces in an old build of Bullet (or old pybullet version in new pyenv)
   - [ ] https://github.com/bulletphysics/bullet3/issues/4406
 - [ ] Debug loading the texture for Astrobee